ceobilal/Basic-python-/README.md

 <h1> What is Progarming Language </h1>
 <p> A Programming Language is a Special Language that we Use to tell the Computer What to do. </p>
 <h1>What is Python </h1>
 <p>Python is a popular and easy programming language.
-It was created by Guido van Rossum, and released in 1991.Python is case sensitive Programming language.</p>
+It was created by Guido van Rossum, and released in 1991.
+Python is case sensitive Programming language.</p>
 <pre>
 <h2>It is used for:</h2>
 1. web development (server-side),